albheim/aoc22/README.md

 ## Notes

 * Compile to WASM and build simple html frontend to see how we can run it through the browser?
 * Have everything in lib, and bin just launches function?
-Then tests could be used for performance.
+Then tests could be used for performance benchmarks.